loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 All Clear New Tab data is stored offline in your browser.

-No data is sent anywhere, under any circumstances.
+No data is collected from you or sent anywhere.

 ## Scroll to Top